-Whether RStudio Server Pro is installed outside of the Databricks cluster (Recommended Option) or within the Databricks cluster (Alternative Option), you can publish content to RStudio Connect as long as HTTP/HTTPS network traffic is allowed from RStudio Server Pro to RStudio Connect.
+Whether RStudio Workbench is installed outside of the Databricks cluster (Recommended Option) or within the Databricks cluster (Alternative Option), you can publish content to RStudio Connect as long as HTTP/HTTPS network traffic is allowed from RStudio Workbench to RStudio Connect.

 There are two options for using RStudio Connect with Databricks:

-- Performing SQL queries with JDBC/ODBC using the Databricks Spark SQL Driver on AWS or Azure (Recommended Option)
+- Performing SQL queries with ODBC using the Databricks Spark SQL Driver (Recommended Option).

 - Adding calls in your R code to create and run Databricks jobs with bricksteR and the Databricks Jobs API (Alternative Option)